Category: Product Review, Polarity of "ActiBiphasic" waveform.

 THE DECLARED WAVEFORM

-Declared characteristics of the Acti-Biphasic waveform |
+Declared characteristics of the Acti-Biphasic waveform in advertising, operator and service manuals |

 The basic concept of a bi-phasic shock energy is to add a negative follow-up phase to the conventional mono-phasic shock to achieve the same defibrillation result using lesser energy |